seanzhangkx8/ConvoKit/doc/source/subreddit.rst

 2. This is a beta version release.
 Not all subreddits that exist are included, and the completeness of subreddit history is not guaranteed.
 Note that this also implies that some thread structures may be broken: for some utterances, the reply-to ID may not match any utterance that exists in the current version of the data.
 We hope to provide a more complete version of the dataset in the next release.

-3. In some cases, the user activity information (i.e., number of posts/comments) may be inflated by duplicated entries in intermediate processing steps.
+3. In some cases, the speaker activity information (i.e., number of posts/comments) may be inflated by duplicated entries in intermediate processing steps.
 We plan to release further updates to fix this issue.